giantswarm/docs/src/content/tutorials/app-platform/namespace-configuration/index.md

 ### Validation

-The [validation logic]({{< relref "/tutorials/app-platform/defaulting-validation" >}}) in app-admission-controller checks whether multiple app CRs are updating the same namespace with different values.
+The [validation logic]({{< relref "/tutorials/app-platform/defaulting-validation" >}}) in app admission controller checks whether multiple `App` resources are updating the same namespace with different values.
 The validation webhook will prevent the conflicting value from being added.